Aquatic biomonitoring: Water temperature

 Water body temperature is one of the most ubiquitous variables collected in aquatic biomonitoring.
 Temperatures at the water surface, through the water column, and in the lowest levels of the water body (benthic zone) can all provide insight into different aspects of an aquatic ecosystem.
 Water temperature is directly affected by climate change and can have negative affects on many aquatic species, such as salmon.
+Salmon spawning is temperature dependant: there is a heat accumulation threshold which must be reached before hatching can occur.
+Post-hatching, salmon live in water within a critical range in temperature, with exposure to temperatures outside of this being potentially lethal.
+This sensitivity makes them useful indicators of changes in water temperature, hence their use in climate change studies.
+Similarly, Daphnia populations have been evidenced as being negatively affected by climate change, as earlier springs have caused hatching periods to de-couple from the peak window of food availability.

 Community make-up

-Species community assemblages and changes there in can help researchers to infer changes in the health of an ecosystem.
+Species community assemblages and changes therein can help researchers to infer changes in the health of an ecosystem.
 In typical unpolluted temperate streams of Europe and North America, certain insect taxa predominate.
 Mayflies (Ephemeroptera), caddisflies (Trichoptera), and stoneflies (Plecoptera) are the most common insects in these undisturbed streams.
 In contrast, in rivers disturbed by urbanization, agriculture, forestry, and other perturbations, flies (Diptera), and especially midges (family Chironomidae) predominate.

 Local geology

-Surface water can be affected by sub-surface influences stemming from local geology.
-An example of this influence is the infiltration of heavy metals, such as Manganese.
+Surface water can be affected by local geology, as minerals leached from sub-surface rocks can enter surface water bodies and influence water chemistry.
+Examples of this are the Werii River (Tigray, Ethiopia), where elevated concentrations of heavy metals have been linked to the underlying slate, and drinking wells in Indigenous communities near Anchorage, Alaska, where high concentrations of arsenic have been linked to the underlying McHugh Complex rock formation.